The term capital stock may refer to company stock share ownership, or to production assets of an economy.

 For more on the meaning of capital stock in accounting, see the articles:

-Example Balance Sheet With Capital Stock (Contributed Capital)
+B/S With Capital Stock (Contributed Capital)

 The Balance Sheet summarizes the value of the firm's Assets, Liabilities, and Equities at one point in time.
 Companies normally publish the Balance Sheet and other financial statements just after the close of a financial quarter or year.